Loading

 6. Collaborate with Micro-Influencers

 Partner with Pinterest creators in your niche to expand your reach.
-Influencer pins often get higher engagement and repins.
+Influencer pins often get higher engagement and repins, helping you tap into established audiences.

 7. Repurpose Blog Content